 3. Survey the day.

-Surveying what’s ahead of me in the day, helps me to budget my time and not get sidetracked, as I am very apt to do.
+Surveying what’s ahead of me in the day, week, and month, helps me to budget my time and not get sidetracked, as I am very apt to do.

 4. Shower, primp, and get dressed, shoes included.

 If I am going to the gym first thing in the morning, I skip the first two steps.
 Though I would love to stay in jammies all day, gym or not, I know that I am more “withit” and alert if I’m dressed and can answer the door without remorse.